Otodus: Evolution

 It is widely believed that the genus originates from a lineage of sharks belonging to the genus Cretalamna, due to strong similarities in tooth morphology.
 Scientists determined that Otodus evolved into the genus Carcharocles, given substantial fossil evidence in the form of transitional teeth.
 Some teeth have been excavated from the sediments of the Nanjemoy Formation in Maryland, USA, Ypres clay in Belgium, and western Kazakhstan, which are morphologically very similar to Otodus teeth but with lightly serrated cusplets and a serrated cutting edge.
 These transitional fossils suggest a worldwide evolutionary event, and support the theory that Otodus eventually evolved into Otodus aksuaticus and thus initiated the Carcharocles lineage.
 A more recent study of Megalolamna's taxonomic relationships demonstrates the possibility that Otodus needs to include the species sometimes assigned to Carcharocles (i.e., the megatoothed lineage, including megalodon) in order to be monophyletic.

+Undescribed species

+Otodus includes species that have not yet been formally described.
+One of these is Otodus debrayi, which is known to have lived in the Early Eocene and Middle Eocene epochs.

+This species has been found in Africa, North America, Central Asia, and Europe, dating from 47.8 to 38 million years ago.
+Also undescribed is Otodus poseidoni, which measured 12 meters in length.
+Its teeth measure up to 10 cm in length.
+Some scientists consider these possible species to be a variation of Otodus sokolovi, Otodus aksuaticus or Otodus auriculatus, but this is not confirmed.